craigpastro/todoapp/README.md

 make run-postgres
 ```

-You may need the appropriate storage running.
+You will need the appropriate storage running.
 If you want to use a container for this purpose you can
 ```
 docker compose up STORAGE_TYPE -d
 ```
 For `postgres` the tables will need to be created first; you can `make create-local-postgres-table` for this purpose.
 You will need to have `psql`.

-If everything works properly the service should be listening on `127.0.0.1:8080`.
+If everything works properly the service should be listening on `localhost:8080`.

 ## Tests